sesh/ready/README.md

 - Dependency scanning.
 Use a service to regularly check that you are using the latest version of your dependencies.
 - Vulnerability scanning.
 This tool doesn't replace a penetration test, or automated penetration testing tools.
 - Scans for specific CMSs (i.e. Wordpress, Drupal, etc.).
 You know what CMS you are using, and you should run framework/cms specific tools in addition to this.
+- Checking for dead links.
+Use [`muffet`](https://github.com/raviqqe/muffet) or similar for that one.

 ## Standard Checks